lakejs/lake-docs/reference/box.md

 ### renderfloatingtoolbar

-Fired when the floating toolbar has rendered.
+Fired when the floating toolbar is rendered.

 Example: